ec-026/Deep-Object-Damage-Analysis/README.md

 🔧 **Getting Started**
 ------------------------
-1. Clone this repository to your local machine.
+1. Clone this repo to your local machine.
 2. Install the necessary dependencies using `pip install -r requirements.txt`.
 3. Run the Flask app with `python webapp.py`.